pytorch/tutorials/advanced_source/python_extension_autoload.rst

 Examples
 ^^^^^^^^

-TODO: take HPU and NPU as examples
+Here we take Intel HPU and Huawei Ascend NPU as examples to determine how to integrate your out-of-tree extension with PyTorch based on the autoloading mechanism.

 `habana_frameworks.torch`_ is a Python package that enables users to run PyTorch programs on Intel Gaudi via the PyTorch ``HPU`` device key.